 Sometimes, a cortisone injection into the hip joint reduces pain and allows you to continue with therapy.
 Also, a cortisone injection can be used to clarify the diagnosis.
 However, we should always perform injections with ultrasound for accuracy.

 Hip arthroscopy may be needed in other cases to remove the bony spurs and repair the labrum.
 We know that keyhole surgery improves symptoms such as pain.
-However, not all patients with hip arthroscopy get better, and some (approx 5%) do worse.
-In addition, do not expect to return to completely normal function after surgery.
-While surgery provides pain relief, the chances are that you won’t be able to go back to all activities.
+However, not all patients who undergo hip arthroscopy experience improvement, and some (approximately 5%) worsen.
+Additionally, do not expect to return to completely normal function immediately after surgery.
+While surgery provides pain relief, it is likely that you won’t be able to return to all your activities.
 Also, we think that men with hip impingement tend to do better than women.

 Also, the success of an ultrasound-guided hip injection often determines the success of hip arthroscopy.
-In a recent study, improvements in pain after an ultrasound-guided hip joint injection predicted the success of hip arthroscopy.
+In a recent study, improvements in pain after an ultrasound-guided hip joint injection were found to predict the success of hip arthroscopy.
 So, if an injeciton works, surgery is more likely to be successful.

 PRP Injection for hip labral tear: Does it work?

 PRP, or platelet-rich plasma, is obtained from a patient’s blood.
-We spin the blood in a centrifuge to separate the heavier red and white cells from the plasma.
-This plasma contains a high concentration of platelets, which contain growth factors.
+We spin the blood in a centrifuge to separate the heavier red blood cells and white blood cells from the plasma.
+This plasma contains a high concentration of platelets, which contain growth factors that promote wound healing.
 Injecting a high concentration of platelets into a hip joint can reduce inflammation and pain.
-While we have evidence that PRP injections improve hip arthritis, we don’t know whether it works for a labral tear.
+While we have evidence that PRP injections improve hip arthritis, the effectiveness of PRP injections for labral tears remains unclear.
 Nevertheless, PRP injections are an option for hip labral tears instead of cortisone injections.

-Can hip arthroscopy get you back to your same level of sport?
+Can hip arthroscopy get you back to the same level of sport?

-While hip arthroscopy can improve symptoms, only 50% of athletes return to sport and only 14% return to their previous level before surgery.
-So, surgery should only be done for severe symptoms and not to return to the same level of sport.
+While hip arthroscopy can improve symptoms, only 50% of athletes return to their sport, and only 14% return to their previous level of play before surgery.
+Therefore, surgery should only be considered for severe symptoms and not to return to the same level of competition.

-Finally, some doctors think hip arthroscopy should be considered joint-preserving surgery.
-They believe removing the CAM lesion halts further damage to the hip joint, preventing arthritis.
+Ultimately, some doctors believe that hip arthroscopy should be considered a joint-preserving surgery.
+They think that removing the CAM lesion prevents further damage to the hip joint, thereby halting the progression of arthritis.
 However, the evidence for hip preservation is controversial.
-A recent study comparing hip arthroscopy to physiotherapy in hip impingement found worsening joint metabolism in the surgical group at 12 months.
+A recent study comparing hip arthroscopy to physiotherapy in patients with hip impingement found that the surgical group experienced worsening joint metabolism at 12 months.
 Overall, at this current time, keyhole surgery should not be done to prevent arthritis.
 However, keyhole surgery does improve symptoms.
 Finally, some people might benefit from surgery earlier, especially young males with a labral tear who sustain their injury after a pivot or twist during sport.

-Hip impingement can cause pain and restriction, limiting your activity and sport.
-We also know that hip impingement is a risk factor for arthritis, but only a tiny percentage of patients with bony spurs get arthritis.
+Hip impingement can cause pain and restriction, limiting your ability to participate in activities and sports.
+We also know that hip impingement is a risk factor for arthritis; however, only a small percentage of patients with bony spurs develop arthritis.
 Optimal management is subject to much debate, but treatment should always be conservative initially.
 If pain continues, a cortisone injeciton may help.
 Keyhole surgery should be a final option and only done for symptoms and not to prevent arthritis.